-Mark Reiter is Co-Chair of Gibson Dunn’s global Intellectual Property Practice Group and is a resident of the Dallas office.
-Mr. Reiter has extensive experience litigating intellectual property matters in Federal Courts, appellate courts, including the Court of Appeals for the Federal Circuit, and the International Trade Commission.
+Mark Reiter is former Co-Chair of Gibson Dunn’s global Intellectual Property Practice Group and is a resident of the Dallas office.
+Mr. Reiter has extensive experience litigating intellectual property matters in Federal Courts, appellate courts, including the Court of Appeals for the Federal Circuit, and the International Trade Commission and consistently serves as lead counsel in complex intellectual property disputes.

 Mr. Reiter is a member of the Dallas Fort Worth Intellectual Property Law Association.
 Additionally, he served as adjunct law professor at Southern Methodist University where he taught intellectual property litigation.